The Leadership Shadow: Why the ‘Vibe’ of Your Bench is a Performance Metric

 You didn't hire your bench just for their spreadsheets or their swing-path knowledge.
 You hired them to lead.
 Allowing a leaky shadow to go unchecked can devalue your highest-stakes investments.

 By installing a formal integration process that audits the your staff’s leadership shadow, you ensure that your department’s culture is as high-performing as its data.
 Your reputation is your currency in this game.
-Ensuring your staff casts a light that builds your organization’s brand—not a shadow that hides it—is the mark of an elite system.
+Making sure your staff casts a light that builds your organization’s brand—not a shadow that hides it—is the mark of an elite system.

 Kim Izaguirre-Merlos is the Founder of How We Won and a Strategic Partner to Major League Baseball’s elite leaders.
 She specializes in coaching for high-stakes organizations and managing the strategic landing of elite leadership talent.